bernalisi/healthcare_semantic_search_algorithm/README.md

 # Semantic Search for Clinical Study Data Using BioBERT and Qdrant

 This project aims to create a semantic search engine for clinical study data using **BioBERT**, **spaCy**, and **Qdrant**.
 The system preprocesses clinical study data, vectorizes text descriptions, and uploads them to a Qdrant database for efficient similarity-based searching.
+The dataset used for this example is publicly available on the EMA Catalogue.

 **⚠️ Note:** This project is **not yet fully tested** and may not work as intended.
 If you plan to fork or use it, expect potential issues, and further testing will be required.